br3ndonland/udacity-fsnd-flask-catalog/info/flask-catalog-methods.md

 ### Getting started

-I followed the [OAuth lessons](https://www.udacity.com/course/authentication-authorization-oauth--ud330) to implement sign-in.
-The Udacity materials are, of course, poorly formatted and outdated, and didn't prepare me for the project.
-The course code exists, confusingly, in two repos: [OAuth2.0](https://github.com/udacity/OAuth2.0) and [ud330](https://github.com/udacity/ud330/blob/master/Lesson2/step2/project.py).
+- I followed the [OAuth lessons](https://www.udacity.com/course/authentication-authorization-oauth--ud330) to implement sign-in.
+- The Udacity materials are, of course, poorly formatted and outdated, and didn't prepare me for the project.
+- The course code exists, confusingly, in two repos: [OAuth2.0](https://github.com/udacity/OAuth2.0) and [ud330](https://github.com/udacity/ud330/blob/master/Lesson2/step2/project.py).
 The code in ud330 is formatted a little better than the OAuth repo.

-I turned to [my notes](https://github.com/br3ndonland/udacity-fsnd/blob/master/04-web-apps/10-13-oauth/fsnd03_10-13-oauth.md) and re-watched the OAuth lessons to implement Google and Facebook sign-in.
+- The vagrant virtual machine includes `oauth2client` for authentication, but [`oauth2client` has been deprecated](https://google-auth.readthedocs.io/en/latest/oauth2client-deprecation.html).
+Yet another outdated piece of code from Udacity.
+- Armin Ronacher's [Flask-OAuth](https://github.com/mitsuhiko/flask-oauth) is no longer maintained.
+He points users to [Flask-Dance](https://github.com/singingwolfboy/flask-dance), which is at an early stage of development.
+[Flask-OAuthlib](https://flask-oauthlib.readthedocs.io/en/latest/) was another replacement for Flask-OAuth, but is "not maintained well" either.
+- There is a newer authentication module, [`authlib`](https://docs.authlib.org/en/latest/#), with instructions for Flask.
+This seems like the way to go.
+- Google offers [`google-auth`](https://google-auth.readthedocs.io/en/latest/index.html) as a replacement.
+Google's documentation is confusing and not thorough.
+They mix instructions for the old and new modules together without clearly explaining which is being referenced.
+- I decided to stick with `oauth2client` for consistency with the virtual machine.

 ### Google